steadicat/attardi.org/gatsby/src/articles/why-we-memo-all-the-things.md

 Wastefully rerendering a component is more expensive that wastefully testing whether props changed.
 So we want to err on the side of avoiding unnecessary rerenders.
 Since we are fallible, the only foolproof way to achieve that is `memo`ing everything by default.

-### Sane defaults
+### Sane Defaults

 On top of that, leaving the responsibility of deciding when to use `memo` and when not to places an unnecessary burden on all our engineers.
 Do we expect everybody to be intimately familiar with the tradeoffs?
 To profile each component to make the decision?
 What is the cost in terms of extra mental effort and time to try to get this right?
 Is it worth it?
-Why not provide a sane default, and diverge when necessary?
+Why not provide a _sane_ default, and diverge when necessary?

-### CPU cost of React.memo
+### CPU Cost of React.memo

 But, you may be thinking, what if the vast majority of my components are cheap to rerender?
 Won’t the cost of all these unnecessary `memo`s add up to more than the possible cost of a wasted expensive rerender?